-There's a fairly wide array of options for signing up to the service depending on your viewing needs and budget.
-Here we'll explain the different ESPN Plus cost options, including the cheapest ways to get access to ESPN Plus, and details of the latest price hike.
+There's a fairly wide array of options for signing up to the service depending on your viewing needs and budget, including throwing together your subscription with PPV events, or throwing in Disney Plus and Hulu under one monthly payment.
+Here we'll explain the different ESPN Plus cost options, including the cheapest ways to get access to ESPN Plus, deals, and more.

 ESPN Plus cost: what payment plans are available?

 The two core, standalone options for subscribing to ESPN Plus.
 These prices came into effect as of August 2022.
 Both rates include VAT, with the latter yearly plan offering a 16% saving when paying up front - which perhaps just about makes up for the long ago withdrawn ESPN Plus free trial.

 More recently, PPV Standalone prices have seen a slight increase.
 Previously costing $74.99, you'll now have to pay $79.99 for these events.

 The good news is for anyone with a PPV Package (which includes PPV and an annual subscription of ESPN Plus), this remains at $124.98, thereafter $99.99 a year - essentially paying $24.99 for your PPV in this instance.

 Both tiers offer full access to the ESPN Plus catalogue of on demand shows as well as live action.
 Crucially for MMA fans, it allows subscribers to make the most of ESPN Plus UFC PPV events, UFC Fight Nights, best-of archives, and other original Octagon-themed content.
 That's ringside UFC live stream views.

 What is the ESPN Plus bundle?